Augmentative and Alternative Communication (AAC)

 AAC can support individuals with Down Syndrome by providing accessible systems and interventions that utilize a strength-based approach to fostering consistent and effective communication.

-After an accident or injury such as traumatic brain injury (TBI), stroke, or spinal cord injuries, speech and language may be affect to the point where verbal speech is significantly difficult.
+After an accident or injury such as traumatic brain injury (TBI), stroke, or spinal cord injuries, speech and language may be affected to the point where verbal speech is significantly difficult.
 AAC systems restore a means of communication between patients and their loved ones. empowering them to communicate their wants, needs, and preferences.

 AAC provides tools and strategies that empower individuals to communicate in confidence.

 Have you ever seen someone use an iPad to have conversations with friends?
 Or in your everyday life do you find it easier to get someone's attention by raising your hand?
 These are just a few day to day examples of augmentative and alternative communication.
+Augmentative and alternative communication (AAC) is defined as all forms of communication beyond verbal speaking.
+"Augmentative" means to add to one's speech and "Alternative" means to use a system other than verbal speech.

 AAC can be divided into specific categories to help individuals understand the diversity of communication systems.
 Aided AAC are systems that use external supports such as visual boards, tech devices, etc. Unaided AAC are systems an individual can utilize without external aids; this can include body language, gestures, and signs.